kaparo7-ops/nwgd1/README.md

    | Viewer (read only)  | `viewer`      | `Viewer123!`   |

    Each role exposes the relevant parts of the system (tenders, finance, reports, etc.).

+## Demo dataset

+The first time the API starts with an empty SQLite database it automatically loads a small but realistic dataset:

+- Key suppliers for construction, logistics, and renewable energy work.
+- Four tenders across RFQ/ITB/RFP types with mixed statuses and upcoming deadlines.
+- Two linked projects with financial data, guarantees, and assigned suppliers.
+- Invoices that drive the finance pipeline and trigger overdue alerts.
+- Notifications for tenders closing soon, guarantees about to expire, and unpaid invoices.

+This seeded content ensures the new dashboard and reports render meaningful charts immediately after deployment.
+To start from a clean slate, delete `tender_portal/data/portal.db` (and any uploaded files) before restarting the server.

 ## Project structure